 The overload clutch is factory preset at assembly so that the hoist will lift its full rated load but will refuse to lift overloads within a range of 150 percent rated load to 200 percent rated load.
 If the load to be lifted exceeds the clutch factory setting, the motor will continue to run and will rotate the clutch gear without lifting the load.
-Whenever this occurs, immediately release the "h" push button to prevent overheating of the clutch friction surfaces and motor, and reduce the load to rated hoist capacity.
-Should it be impractical to reduce the load, replace the hoist with one of suitable rated capacity.
+Whenever this occurs, immediately release the "h" push button to prevent overheating of the clutch friction surfaces and motor, and reduce the load, replace the hoist with one of suitable rated capacity.